Wednesday, July 8, 2009

 WEEK 40 - OH MY OH MY

-Long story short...Freya (pronounced FRAY-a) Naomi was born on May 23rd by unscheduled c-section because my bloodpressure problems ended up causing a pretty major retinal bleed (of the proliferative vessels in my left eye) and my doctor wanted her OUT as soon I told him.
+Long story short...our beautiful daughter was born on May 23rd by unscheduled c-section because my bloodpressure problems ended up causing a pretty major retinal bleed (of the proliferative vessels in my left eye) and my doctor wanted her OUT as soon I told him.
 It's actually looking like I may have developed pre-eclampsia by the end of the pregnancy.

-After just over three weeks in the Intermediate Care Nursery at the hospital due to underdeveloped lungs and some problems feeding, Freya is now home with us as of Monday, June 15th.
+After just over three weeks in the Intermediate Care Nursery at the hospital due to underdeveloped lungs and some problems feeding, our little one is now home with us as of Monday, June 15th.
 We are thrilled to have her home and are happy not to have to go to the hospital to visit her anymore!

 I will post a more comprehensive explanation in the future, but as you can imagine things are a bit crazy here these days. :)